graycoreio/mage2docker/docs/platforms/windows.md

 > We tend to prefer Ubuntu LTS (as of writing this is 20.04), but if you have a preferred flavor, you can use that too.

 ### Connect to the Ubuntu VM
-You can use whatever preferred terminal to connect to the Ubuntu VM, but the native `bash` that comes with `WSL` is quite useful.
+You can use whatever preferred terminal to connect to the Ubuntu VM, but the native `bash` that comes with `WSL` is gernerally sufficient.

 > :warning: *The tutorials from this point onwards assume that you're running terminal commands on Ubuntu and working with files on the WSL2 instance, NOT on your Windows filesystem.*